-Units Topics Ι PRACTICALS ON CORPORATE ACCOUNTING-I: • Visit any company/stock broking agency and collect share application form and fill the contents. • List out the SEBI guidelines for underwriting of shares and debentures. • Collect the financial statements of a company, prepared as per Schedule-III of Companies Act 2013, and analyze. • Collect the balance sheet of a company and calculate value of share using intrinsic value method II • Calculate the maximum managerial remuneration payable with imaginary figures.
-11 Visit to small coole in duction on dimension of SWOC conclusion report. • Visit to small-scale industry and prepare a SwOC analysis report. • Draft the success stories of business entrepreneurs in your region. • List out at least ten successful entrepreneurs in Karnataka. • List out the problems of rural entrepreneurs TT • List out the government support schemes for the entrepreneurship.
-111 PRACTICALS UN INNUVATIVE BANKING: • Conect and fin the application form for opening a Bank Account. • Draw a specimen of Cheque with MICR technology • Draw the specimen of Debit of Credit Card • Collect and fill the form of RTGS/NEFT 117 • Study of any two e-wallet organizations IV PRACTICALS ON QUANTITATIVE ANALYSIS FOR BUSINESS List out the quantitative techniques used for decision making List out the quantitative techniques used for decision making.
-Collect the marks second by 50 students in a subject and coloulete. • Conect the marks scored by 50 students in a subject and calculate mean/median/mode Collect age statistics of 10 newly married couples and calculate correlation Collect the seles/production data for five years and forecast seles/production for • Conect the sales/production data for five years and forecast sales/production for the future Narrate the process of testing and quality control in textile manufacturing.
+Units Topics Ι PRACTICALS ON CORPORATE ACCOUNTING-I: • Visit any company/stock broking agency and collect share application form and fill the contents. • List out the SEBI guidelines for underwriting of shares and debentures. • Collect the financial statements of a company, prepared as per Schedule-III of Companies Act 2013, and analyze. • Collect the balance sheet of a company and calculate value of share using intrinsic value method Calculate the maximum managerial remuneration payable with imaginary figures.
+II PRACTICALS ON ENTREPRENEURSHIP DEVELOPMENT: • Visit to small-scale industry and prepare a SWOC analysis report. • Draft the success stories of business entrepreneurs in your region. • List out at least ten successful entrepreneurs in Karnataka. • List out the problems of rural entrepreneurs • List out the government support schemes for the entrepreneurship.
+III PRACTICALS ON INNOVATIVE BANKING: Collect and fill the application form for opening a Bank Account.
+Draw a specimen of Cheque with MICR technology Draw the specimen of Debit or Credit Card Collect and fill the form of RTGS/NEFT Study of any two e-wallet organizations IV PRACTICALS ON QUANTITATIVE ANALYSIS FOR BUSINESS DECISIONS-I: List out the quantitative techniques used for decision making.
+Collect the marks second by 50 students in a subject and seleviets • Collect the marks scored by 50 students in a subject and calculate mean/median/mode • Collect age statistics of 10 newly married couples and calculate correlation. • Collect the sales/production data for five years and forecast sales/production for the future. • Narrate the process of testing and quality control in textile manufacturing.